 Do bankers deserve the pay they receive?
 And should government do something to limit how much they get?

-This is a very topical question in light of the recent financial crisis.
 A simple answer might be that since banks are generally private firms and workers are free to work where they wish, then the pay they receive is just the outcome of a competitive labour market.
 In this story, bankers earn a lot because they are very skilled and have rare talents.
 It is hard to see a reason for government intervention in this case – though on equity grounds one may want to have a progressive income tax system that redistributes some of this income.
 A good candidate would wonder why it is that seemingly equivalently talented people can get paid so much more in banking than in other occupations.
 Do we really believe that bankers are so much better than other workers in terms of skill?
 An alternative story is that the banking industry is not competitive and generates profits above what a competitive market would produce.
 This would then allow workers in that industry to share some of those profits and so earn much more.
 In this case, there is a role for government intervention - making the market more competitive.
 The key point about this question is trying to get candidates to think about the economics of pay rather than just whether they think it is fair or not.top

 Interviewer: Steve Collins, University College

 Place a 30cm ruler on top of one finger from each hand so that you have one finger at each end of the ruler, and the ruler is resting on your fingertips.
 What happens when you bring your fingers together?